Find answers to financial question.

 What are other ways to pay?

-Families also may look into funding through certain life insurance policies.
-“Accelerated” or “living” benefits can be considered if seniors have funds invested in a life insurance policy but find they need financial support while living.
-Different rules may apply depending on the company and type of policy but typically, the company buys back the policy for 50 to 75 percent of its face value.
-Another option, known as a “life assurance” benefit or life insurance conversion program, allows seniors to convert the benefit of a life insurance policy directly into long-term care payments.
+Families may also explore using specific life insurance policies to help with costs.
+Some policies offer accelerated or living benefits, which allow seniors to receive a portion of their life insurance payout while they are still living.
+The details can vary by company and by policy, but in many cases, the insurance provider buys back the policy for about 50–75% of its face value.
+Another option, called a life assurance benefit or life insurance conversion program, allows seniors to convert the value of their life insurance policy directly into long-term care payments.

 Additional questions?